Penny Lane: Music

-"Penny Lane" begins in the key of B major and is in 4/4 time throughout.
+"Penny Lane" begins in the key of B major and is in common time throughout.
 The song comprises three rounds of two verses and a chorus, with the chorus repeated during the final round.
 In its melody, the composition has a double tonic structure of B major verse (in I–vi–ii–V cycles) and A major chorus connected by formal pivoting dominant chords.
 In the opening bars in B major, after singing "In Penny Lane" (in an F♯–B–C♯–D♯ melody note ascent) McCartney sings the major third of the first chord in the progression (on "Lane") and major seventh (on "barber") then switches to a Bm chord, singing the flattened third notes (on "know" with a i7 [Bm7] chord) and flattened seventh notes (on "come and go" [with a ♭VImaj7 [Gmaj7] chord] and "say hello" [with a V7sus4 [F♯7sus4] chord]).
 Musicologist Dominic Pedler describes this as a profound and surprising innovation involving abandoning mid-cycle what initially appears to be a standard I–vi–ii–V doo-wop pop chord cycle.

 The song features contrasting verse–chorus form.
 To get from the verse "In the pouring rain – very strange" McCartney uses an E chord as a pivot, (it is a IV chord in the preceding B key and a V in the looming A key) to take listeners back into the chorus ("Penny Lane is in my ears ...").
 Likewise to get back from the chorus of "There beneath the blue suburban skies I sit, and meanwhile back ...", McCartney uses an F♯7 pivot chord, which is a VI in the old A key and a V in the new B key.
 The lyrics "very strange" and "meanwhile back" reflect these tonal shifts.

 Lyrics

 Lyrically there are several ambiguous and surreal images.
 The song is seemingly narrated on a fine summer day ("beneath the blue suburban skies"), yet at the same time it is raining ("the fireman rushes in from the pouring rain") and approaching winter ("selling poppies from a tray" implies Remembrance Day, 11 November).
 MacDonald stated: "Seemingly naturalistic, the lyric scene is actually kaleidoscopic.
 As well as raining and shining at the same time, it is simultaneously summer and winter."
 The fireman and fire engine referred to in the lyrics were based on memories of the fire station at Mather Avenue, while the barber shop was Bioletti's, where McCartney, Harrison and Lennon each had their hair cut as children.
-The line "Four of fish and finger pies" is British slang.
+The line "A four of fish and finger pies" is British slang.
 "A four of fish" refers to fourpennyworth of fish and chips, while "finger pie" is sexual slang for fingering.

 According to music critic and musicologist Wilfrid Mellers, writing in his 1973 book Twilight of the Gods: "For both musical and verbal reasons, the song comes out as childishly merry yet dreamily wild at the same time.
 The hallucinatory feeling concerns problems of identity rather than drugs specifically, asking what, among our childhood memories, is reality and what is illusion."